 President of Palm Beach State College

-Palm Beach State College President Ava L. Parker leads Palm Beach County’s largest higher education institution with a strategic approach emphasizing innovation, student success, and business and community collaboration.
+PBSC President Ava L. Parker leads with a strategic approach emphasizing innovation, student success, and business and community collaboration.
 Parker is the first female president in the history of the institution, which opened in 1933 as Florida’s first public community college.
 Growing with the county, the College now offers more than 130 programs of study, including bachelor’s and associate degrees, professional certificates and career training.
-Serving 49,000 students annually, Palm Beach State has earned national distinction as an Aspen Prize Top 150 U.S. Community College.
+Palm Beach State has earned national distinction as an Aspen Prize Top 150 U.S. Community College.

-Under President Parker’s stewardship, the college opened in 5th campus in Loxahatchee Groves in 2016 and reached its highest enrollment in the institution’s history.
+Under President Parker’s stewardship, the college opened its 5th campus in Loxahatchee Groves in 2016 and reached its highest enrollment in the institution’s history.

 Before joining Palm Beach State in 2015, President Parker was executive vice president and chief operating officer at Florida Polytechnic University, the state’s first public university focused on applied research in STEM (Science, Technology, Engineering and Mathematics) fields.